gaydin/journey/README.md

 #### Easy to work with
 Create or update your posts from any place and any device.
 Simply point your browser to yourblog.url/admin/, log in, and start typing away!

-#### Extensible
-Write plugins in Lua to implement custom behavior when generating pages.
-Learn how to do it on the [Wiki](https://github.com/kabukky/journey/wiki/Creating-a-Journey-Plugin)!

 #### Good stuff available right away
 Use Ghost themes to design your blog.
 There's already a great community of designers working on Ghost compatible themes.
 Check out the [Ghost Marketplace](http://marketplace.ghost.org) to get an idea.
 You can also migrate your existing Ghost installation to Journey with [a few simple steps](https://github.com/kabukky/journey/wiki/Migrating-from-Ghost-to-Journey).